ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 * Compliance-driven industries with strict data isolation and residency requirements.

-By setting the `enable_dedicated_host` value to true, a dedicated host will be deployed and ensures that all the static worker nodes will be created on the dedicated host.
+By setting the `enable_dedicated_host` value to true, a dedicated host is deployed and ensures that all the static worker nodes will be created on the dedicated host.

 ## Before you begin
 {: #before-you-begin}